 Johnny Appleseed!
-He was born (148 years ago today) as John Chapman, but this produce pioneer earned his nickname many times over.
+He was born on September 26, 1774 as John Chapman.
+But, this produce pioneer earned his nickname many times over.
 He became famous for planting apple seeds, which he gathered from cider mills and planted during his travels.
 He tended his orchards on return trips, and happily shared with everyone he met.

 Celebrate Johnny Appleseed’s birthday with some of the themed play ideas below . . . or just bite into an apple and give our friend a shout out: “Thanks for the snacks, Johnny Appleseed!